GabrielHeMo/Aspen---Python-Pymoo-Optim/README.md

-This is an old version and first trial.
-I already created a more detailed version that will uplod the following months.
+These Jupyter Notebooks are old versions and the first trials.
+I have already created a more detailed version that will upload in the following months.
-The Jupyetr notebooks uses Optuna to find optimal values of the genetic algorithm.
+The Jupyetr notebooks use Optuna to find optimal values of the genetic algorithm.